Extract All or Some Images from PowerPoint Files

 - In the Save as type drop-down menu, select the image file format that you want to use.
 You can save a picture in several formats but common choices are JPG or JPEG (Joint Photographics Experts Group) or PNG (Portable Network Graphics).

-- In the File name box, type a new name for the file or accept the suggested file name.
+- In the File name box, type a name for the file.

 - Navigate to the desired location.